revaturelabs/interviewquestions/Multithreading/Threads.md

 ---

-7.How can we create daemon threads?Explain with an example?
+7.How can we create daemon threads?
+Explain with an example?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)